pandey-ankit/coherence-demo/explore-code/explore-code.md

         }
         ```

-        The above code loops through the `SYMBOLS`, which is an array of stock symbols, and inserts initial proces.
+        The above code loops through the `SYMBOLS`, which is an array of stock symbols, and inserts initial prices.

       * createPositions() , which calls `createPositions(null, NR_POSITIONS_TO_CREATE)`